chenge/simple-ruby-guide-zh/RailsLittleBook.md

+# Rails Little Book 3 Days

 # About the foreword

-This guide is positioned as a guide to the [rails official guide] (http://guides.ruby-china.org/) and is written for beginners.
+This guide is positioned as a guide to the [rails official guide](http://guides.ruby-china.org/) and is written for beginners.
 This book provides an overview.
 Please refer to the official guide for details.

 ## Software Environment
 Rails 4.2